A swordsmith offering a sword to the shrine (image)

 Why did the Maikusa sword have such a sharp edge?
 Are ancient swords a lost technology that cannot be reproduced?

-We've looked at the legends surrounding the superior sharpness of the Maikusa sword, but how did it come to have such high cutting power?
+We've looked at the legends surrounding the superior sharpness of the Maikusa sword, but how did it acquire such high cutting power?

-To explain, we must first look at the period classification of swords known as
+To explain that,"Koto"and"Jokotowe must first touch upon the historical classification of swords, known as

 Masahiro Osumi

-for Collections) Amazingly, even today we have not made much progress in understanding the composition of old swords, and it is no exaggeration to say that a wide range of techniques, such as the composition of the iron material, firing temperatures, and molding methods, are impossible to restore.
-It is
+Surprisingly, the composition of most ancient swords remains largely unknown even today, and it is no exaggeration to say that a wide range of techniques, such as the iron material composition, firing temperature, and shaping method, are virtually impossible to recreate.
+It would

-Therefore, the exact reason why Maikusa swords boasted such sharpness remains a mystery.
-It's possible that
+Therefore, the reason why the Maikusa sword boasted such sharpness remains unclear in a strict sense.
+It is thought that

-to imagine that some techniques are passed down from father to son, and once lost, they can never be reproduced.
+There are so-called techniques that are passed down from father to son, and it is easy to imagine that once lost, they can never be reproduced.
+It is certainly

 What is Maikusa Shrine?
 A former base of the Maikusa school?